-MUHAMMAD FIRDAUS DEV ABDULLAH

-Pillar Leader, Wildlife For The Future

-The Nature Centre Manager and Naturalist, The Datai Langkawi

-from the Covid-19 lockdowns.
+MUHAMMAD FIRDAUS DEV ABDULLAH Pillar Leader, Wildlife For The Future The Nature Centre Manager and Naturalist, The Datai Langkawi 2022 was a burst of activity after the stops and starts from the Covid-19 lockdowns.
 Major milestones achieved together with our dedicated team and social enterprise pillar partner, Gaia, include: the expansion of our flourishing Native Tree Nursery; various initiatives to conserve hornbills and other threatened wildlife species; working with our expanded network to undertake studies of local wildlife to increase our knowledge and share best practices.
 We're also excited about launching the pilot project for Corridor for Life, which will help reforestation and ensure a healthy gene pool of wildlife on the island.
+99